 The open source idea

 WordPress and some other content management systems are open source.
-This means that anyone can view and modify the source code and help shape the project.
-Many programmers work to continuously improve the code either because they simply like it and want to support free software, or because they want to earn money with additional services and plugins.
-The core software itself free of charge.
-So when you use WordPress, you don't pay for the software but rather for any additional services like hosting, support, or professional assistance - such as those from RAIDBOXES.
-Because WordPress is open source and based on PHP, HTML and CSS, other programmers can offer their own plugins and themes to customize the system.
-This means there are virtually no limits to the ways in which it can be customized and individualized.
+This means that anyone can view the source code, adapt it and help shape the project.
+Many programmers work to continuously improve the code.
+Simply because they like it and want to support free software, or because they want to earn money with additional services and plugins.
+Because the pure basic system is free of charge.
+So when you use WordPress, you don't pay for the software itself, but for additional services like hosting, support or professional assistance, like here at Raidboxes.
+Because WordPress is open source and based on PHP, HTML and CSS, it is only possible to offer plugins and themes from other programmers.
+This means that there are virtually no limits to the possibilities for customisation and individualisation.

 Do you know how WordPress got started?